ojplg/legup/README.md

 Features to work on

-* Match different names between PDFs and HTML (started)
+* Match different names between PDFs and HTML (started) ** Parse out which chamber is voting
+** Add chamber to matching logic of vote collation
+** Display all results
+** Display unmatched/uncollated votes
 * Save results from parsing vote results
+* Add overrides to DB and make CRUD screens

 See: [https://openstates.org/](https://openstates.org/)